devstermarts/PD-risset/README.md

 1. There is an uncertainty concerning the unit of parameter "b" (bandwidth of octaves).
 The observation is, that for the test audio samples, values < 1 work best to achieve the required auditory effect, there also seems to be a sweet spot around the value of 0.15 for the sample provided in this repository.
 2. The duration of the metabar τ is currently calculated by multiplying the sample duration T by a factor > 1.
 Doubling the amount of bars in a given (fixed 4/4 * 2 bars length) test audio sample seem to yield the most convincing results.
 There's more clarification needed whether τ = T * 4 can be generalized.
 3. Depending on "b", amplitude powers seem to become erratic in such way that values generated on (lower) streams are glued to 0.841 (due to the +/- π clipping and following calculations in p(r)).
 The general question regards the intended flexibility of the parameters (or whether they need to be determined/ fixed depending on the source sample).

+## Other
+A modular, 2 channel component version of this implementation can be found in the [PD-components](https://github.com/devstermarts/PD-components/blob/main/various/jaycee.pd) repository.